I do not have an archaeological background. Does this matter?

 No. It is not necessary for applicants previously to have studied archaeology, although we do look for evidence of motivation and interest in the subject.

 This depends upon the MSc.
-In the case of the MSc in Archaeological Information Systems, Coastal and Marine Archaeology, and Early Prehistory it is not necessary to have a strong background in science subjects, but for the MSc in Bioarchaeology, you may want to be more familiar with biology and chemistry.
+In the case of the MSc in Archaeological Information Systems and Early Prehistory it is not necessary to have a strong background in science subjects, but for the MSc in Bioarchaeology, you may want to be more familiar with biology and chemistry.

 When is the best time of year to apply?

-We try to review submitted application forms within four weeks of receiving them, although this may be longer at peak application times.
-If you are successful, we will offer you a place on the course, and you will be notified by post from the Graduate Schools Office of the university.
-For more details of the application procedure see the GSO web pages.
+We try to review submitted application forms within six weeks of receiving them, although this may be longer at peak application times.
+If you are successful, we will offer you a place on the course, and you will be notified by email from the Postgraduate Admissions office.
+For more details of the application procedure see the Postgraduate Application Pages.

 Whether or not you are offered a place on one of our Masters courses depends upon a number of criteria.
 These include your academic track record at undergraduate level, your writing ability, your level of experience, your motivation, and your aptitude for the course.

 Applicants for whom English is not a first language must also demonstrate an appropriate English language proficiency.
-This is usually done by means of an IELTS (International English Language Testing Service) score of 6.5 or greater, or a TOEFL (Test of English as a Foreign Language) score of 87 or greater, or a Pearson score of 61 or greater.
-If you fall below this level you should consider registering for a pre-sessional English course at the Centre for English Language Teaching.
-The language centre also runs also English classes during the academic year, but taught Masters courses are so intensive that if your language skills are not sufficient at the outset, you may be unable to complete the course successfully.
+This is usually done by means of an IELTS (International English Language Testing Service) score of 6.5 or greater or a PTE Academic score of 61 or greater.
+If you fall below this level you should consider registering for a pre-sessional English course.
+The Writing Centre also provide English classes during the academic year, but taught Masters courses are so intensive that if your language skills are not sufficient at the outset, you may be unable to complete the course successfully.

-Providing the results of a recent IELTS or TOEFL test with your application forms helps to speed up our decision- making.
-In the absence of an IELTS or TOEFL score, any offer of a place will usually be conditional upon you demonstrating an appropriate standard of English prior to the start of the course.
+Providing the results of a recent IELTS test with your application forms helps to speed up our decision- making.
+In the absence of an IELTS score, any offer of a place will usually be conditional upon you demonstrating an appropriate standard of English prior to the start of the course.

 Yes, certainly.
 Mature students typically make up 10-20% of our student population, and are often amongst our top performers.
 Mature students bring a range of backgrounds and experience to the course, and mature applicants should be reassured that they would not be alone.
 Entrance requirements for mature students take account of the range of backgrounds from which applicants come, and the fact that undergraduate degrees or other academic qualifications may have been undertaken some time ago.
 We consider each case individually, and we take relevant work experience into account.